Skip to main content

 Tags

-• Single-select group tags should be added as <group name>-<tag name>.
-For example: office-Helsinki.
-If a security already has a tag with the same group name, the tag is replaced.
+• Single-select group tags should be added in the format <group name>-<tag name>.
+For example, if you want to add a tag for an office location in Helsinki, you can add it like this: "office-Helsinki".
+If a security already has a tag with the same group name, the new tag will replace the old one.

-• Multi-select group tags should be added as a comma-separated list of values <group name>:<tag name 1>,<group name>:<tag name 2>.
-For example: Campaign:EarlyBird,Campaign:Friends.
-If a security already has tags with the same group name, the new tag is added to the existing ones.
+• Multi-select group tags should be added in the format <group name>:<tag name 1>,<group name>:<tag name 2>, etc. For example, if you want to add tags to your Campaign group, you can add them like this: "Campaign:EarlyBird,Campaign:Friends".
+If a security already has tags with the same group name, the new tags will be added to the existing ones.

 For details, see Removing security values with three minuses (---).